kataw/kataw/test/__snapshot__/parser/expressions/paren/invalid-assign-obj-lit.md

 ✖ Did you mean to use a ':'?
 An '=' can only follow a property name when the containing object literal is part of a destructuring - start: 318, end: 319
 ✖ Did you mean to use a ':'?
 An '=' can only follow a property name when the containing object literal is part of a destructuring - start: 342, end: 343
 ✖ Dot property must be an identifier - start: 347, end: 348
-✖ The left-hand side of an assignment expression must be a variable or a property access - start: 365, end: 367 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 392, end: 394 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 420, end: 422 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 447, end: 449 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 476, end: 478 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 501, end: 503 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 516, end: 518 ✖ Property assignment expected - start: 528, end: 529 ✖ Declaration or statement expected - start: 529, end: 530
+✖ The left-hand side must be a variable or a property access. - start: 365, end: 367 ✖ The left-hand side must be a variable or a property access. - start: 392, end: 394 ✖ The left-hand side must be a variable or a property access. - start: 420, end: 422 ✖ The left-hand side must be a variable or a property access. - start: 447, end: 449 ✖ The left-hand side must be a variable or a property access. - start: 476, end: 478 ✖ The left-hand side must be a variable or a property access. - start: 501, end: 503 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 516, end: 518 ✖ Property assignment expected - start: 528, end: 529 ✖ Declaration or statement expected - start: 529, end: 530